webforj/webforj-documentation/docs/getting_started/Templates/hello_world.md

 This is the inline CSS that will be applied to your application.
 Either continue adding to this section, or create a separate stylesheet using [this page](../../styling/getting_started.md) as a reference.

 :::tip
-[This plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=BEU.vscode-java-html&ssr=false#overview) allows you to see syntax highlighting for CSS and HTML within your DWCj code.
+[This plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=BEU.vscode-java-html&ssr=false#overview) allows you to see syntax highlighting for CSS and HTML within your Webforj code.
 To do this, install the extension, and add either `/* css */` or `/* html */`, depending on the desired highlighting, before a multiline string in triple quotes.
 You should then see the contents of the string highlighted depending on the specified language.